-- Over-reliance on processes and AI-assisted outputs
+- Increasing dependence on tools, templates, and AI-generated outputs

-- Difficulty articulating design rationale to stakeholders
+- Difficulty communicating design rationale to stakeholders

 - Inconsistent thinking quality across distributed teams

-- The maturity of your design function and workflows
+- Organisational maturity and workflows

-- The experience level of participants
+- Experience levels of participants

-- Geographic and cultural context
+- Geographic and cultural dynamics

-Core Focus Areas
+Core Capability Areas

-- Human judgement vs AI-assisted production
+- Human judgement in AI-assisted environments

-- Translating briefs into meaningful problem statements
+- Translating briefs into meaningful problem definitions

 - Design rationale, storytelling, and stakeholder communication